-Commitments for year 3 and 4 of the Council Plan
+Commitments for year 4 of the Council Plan

-The revised Council Plan sets out key commitments to take us through year three and four to the end of the Council Plan.
-38 key activities have been developed for delivery during 2017/18 and a further 23 activities for 2018/19.
-Progress towards these commitments will be monitored and challenged on a quarterly basis via the performance management framework.
-This includes progress reports for discussion at the Overview and Performance Scrutiny Forum.
+The revised Council Plan sets out key commitments to take us through to the end of the Council Plan.
+42 key activities have been developed for delivery during 2018/19.
+Progress

 Performance Management Framework